 The University of Kentucky provides Workers Compensation to all GME residents and fellows who incur job-related injury or illness.
 GME residents and fellows must file a report of injury with UK Workers' Care by calling (800) 440-6285.
 This must be done no matter where the job-related injury or illness occurred (for example, even when rotating at a participating site outside of the University of Kentucky, the report of injury is filed with UK Workers' Care).
-For additional information concerning benefits under the Workers Compensation Act, contact the GME office or consult Human Resources Policy and Procedure Number 96.0.
+For additional information concerning benefits under the Workers Compensation Act, contact the GME Office or consult https://example.com/human-resources-policy and-procedure Number 96.0.